gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## Subnet bridge

-Finally, you define a subnet bridge with type *`OS::Neutron::RouterInterface`*.
-This associates the subnet and the router so that VMs in that subnet will use the router.
+Finally, define a subnet bridge with type *`OS::Neutron::RouterInterface`*.
+This associates the subnet with the router to ensure that VMs in that subnet will use the router.

-You also define the *depends\_on* property, which makes sure that the subnet bridge will only be created if *Subnet* is available:
+Additionally, you can define the *depends\_on* property, which ensures that the subnet bridge will only be created if *Subnet* is available:

 ```yaml
 heat_template_version: 2014-10-16